 The law presumes that I moderate term marriage is a marriage having a duration of greater than seven years, but less than 17 years.
 The length of the marriage is the period of time from the date of the marriage until the date of the filing of the divorce.
 As with a short-term marriage, and award of alimony in a moderate term marriage may not exceed the length of the marriage.
 And award of durational alimony in a moderate term marriage also terminates upon the death of either party or upon the remarriage of the party receiving alimony.
 The length of the Ward of durational alimony may not be modified except under exceptional circumstances.Long Term Marriage

 The law presumes that a long-term marriage is a marriage having the duration of 17 years or longer.
 Bridge-the-gap alimony, rehabilitative alimony, durational and permanent alimony may be awarded in a long-term marriage.
 Durational alimony will be awarded following a marriage of long duration if there is no ongoing need for support on a permanent basis.
 For the court to award permanent alimony after a long-term marriage, the court must conclude that no other form of alimony is fair and reasonable under the circumstances of the parties.Contact a West Palm Beach Alimony Attorney

 It is very important in a divorce case where alimony may come into play that an experienced and knowledgeable alimony attorney be consulted.
 For more information about durational alimony and other forms of alimony that may be granted by the court.
-Call an experienced West Palm Beach alimony attorney at (561) 833-2772 or contact us online for free consultation.
+Call an experienced West Palm Beach alimony attorney at (561) 833-2772 or contact us online for a consultation.